 You probably look for favorable reviews when booking a trip.
 Con artists will manipulate reviews by creating fake accounts and enlisting the help of friends to write reviews, and some hosts may review their properties.

 Before getting out your credit card, do your due diligence and look for fake reviews by avoiding new accounts with only a few reviews that are all stellar.
-If something seems off, reach out to the Airbnb host and look for professionalism and discuss the property, along with any concerns or questions you have.
+If something seems off, reach out to the Airbnb host.
+Discuss the property and any concerns or questions you have, and look for professionalism in your exchange.

 5. Hidden cameras

 Not all Airbnb hosts will follow these rules.
 If you see devices plugged into outlets like phone chargers or Wi-Fi routers, they may be disguises for hidden cameras.
-If you feel as though you’re renting a home with hidden cameras, you can do a sweep of your rooms and look for lens reflections in vents or on decorations and check behind furniture.
+If you feel you’re renting a home with hidden cameras, you can sweep your rooms, look for lens reflections in vents or decorations, and check behind furniture.

 Extra charges can come in the form of things such as damage fees.
 Some homeowners request damage fees to protect themselves from renters who don’t take care of the property.
 Some guests damage homes and cause financial issues for the host.